nginx-modules/nginx_upstream_check_module/README.md

   Default the port is 0 and it means the same as the original backend server.
 * `type`: the check protocol type:
     1. `tcp` is a simple tcp socket connect and peek one byte.
-    2. `sl_hello` sends a client ssl hello packet and receives the server ssl hello packet.
+    2. `ssl_hello` sends a client ssl hello packet and receives the server ssl hello packet.
     3. `http` sends a http request packet, receives and parses the http response to diagnose if the upstream server is alive.
+    4. `https` establishes a https connection and sends a http request packet, receives and parses the http response to diagnose if the upstream server is alive.
-    4. `mysql` connects to the mysql server, receives the greeting response to diagnose if the upstream server is alive.
+    5. `mysql` connects to the mysql server, receives the greeting response to diagnose if the upstream server is alive.
-    5. `ajp` sends a AJP Cping packet, receives and parses the AJP Cpong response to diagnose if the upstream server is alive.
+    6. `ajp` sends a AJP Cping packet, receives and parses the AJP Cpong response to diagnose if the upstream server is alive.
-    6. `fastcgi` send a fastcgi request, receives and parses the fastcgi response to diagnose if the upstream server is alive.
+    7. `fastcgi` send a fastcgi request, receives and parses the fastcgi response to diagnose if the upstream server is alive.